 - In general, the outside sections of the food will cook more quickly.
 So arrange fish fillets, for example, so the thinner parts are toward the center.
 When cooking on any other power level than HIGH, the oven cooks by cycling power on and off, so the energy has a chance to move through the food without overcooking.
 MEDIUM and LOW power are generally used to soften, melt, and defrost foods, while HIGH is usually used for cooking.

 - Follow the recipe!
-Remember to use microwave safe plastic wrap to cover the food while cooking if the recipe says to.
+Remember to use a microwave-safe plastic wrap to cover the food while cooking if the recipe says to.
 Leave one corner uncovered to vent steam so it doesn't build up to dangerous levels.
 And always be careful when removing the cover from food; the steam will billow up quickly and it's easy to get burned.
 Pay careful attention to arranging the food, stirring, rotating, and standing instructions in the recipes.

 - To easily clean the microwave, place 2 Tbsp. of lemon juice in 1 cup of water in a 2 cup liquid measuring cup.
 Microwave on HIGH for 2-3 minutes, until the liquid is boiling.
 Let the liquid remain in the microwave, without opening the door, for 5 minutes.
 Remove the measuring cup.
 The microwave will easily wipe clean with a paper towel.